 How about you?
 Do you and your mate have a vision for your marriage and family?
 Is it clear and written?
 Are you both headed in the same direction?
 Have you established specific individual and joint goals that you want to achieve?
 What are the priorities for the coming year?

 We encourage you to spend some time together at the beginning of this new year to establish your vision and goals for the coming year.
-To help you do that, email us, and we’ll be glad to send you acopy of our goal-setting guide for couples-Establishing A Vision in Your Marriage & Family.
+To help you do that, here is a copy of our goal setting guide for couples.
+Establishing A Vision in Your Marriage & Family.